JieLeow/GoCeries/README.md

   4. Start the Apache Server and MYSQL services in XAMPP control panel.
   5. Open any browser, and run localhost/phpMyAdmin.
   6. IN phpMyAdmin, Create a new database with the "New" Button on the left.
+  7. Name the new database as "goceries" and click Create.
+  8. Select the newly created "goceries" database.
-  7. Click on the "Import" tab at the top.
+  8. Click on the "Import" tab at the top.
-  8. Choose the 'goceries_final.sql' script and click "Go" to import the database.
+  9. Choose the 'goceries_final.sql' script and click "Go" to import the database.

 Running the Website:
   1. run localhost/goceries/mainPage.php in any web browser (Recommended: Safari or Chrome).